paintedfriend/Simple-Theme-Manager/README.md

 ### ✍️ Using
 Apply theme <br>
-In auto mode, you can change the theme on your device, and it will also change in the application.
+<i>In auto mode, you can change the theme on your device, and it will also change in the application.</i>
 ```bash
 theme_manager.apply("auto" || "light" || "dark"); // One of three modes is applied - auto, light or dark
 ```